 The Dance Limerick Space provides changing facilities for performers.
 If a green room is required, we can provide extra space across John's Square in the Dance Limerick offices and studio.

 Dance Limerick Studio Bright, light and warm, the Dance Limerick studio is the location for many of Dance Limerick's classes and workshops.
 In addition to a sprung wooden floor, the Dance Limerick studio has a sound system that is compatible with CDs and MP3 players.
-Dance Limerick regularly makes the studio available to dance artists in residency to develop their own work and practice.
+Dance Limerick regularly makes the studio available to dance artists in residence to develop their own work and practice.
 For more details on upcoming residency opportunities view the Dance Limerick News page.

 Dance Limerick's offices and studio are located in the Georgian building just across the square from the Dance Limerick Space.